CS3219-AY2223S1/cs3219-project-ay2223s1-g42/serverless/question-service/README.md

 # Login to Firebase
 firebase login

+# Run the database locally and generate the schema
+yarn dev

 # Manually start a local functions emulator
 yarn serve

 # Ensure that the Test portion in "src/index.ts" has been un-commented.
 # The "test" block is triggered by HTTP request while the production blocks
 # functions similarly to cron jobs.

+# Teardown, this removes all previous DB entries
+yarn dev:rm
 ```

 ## Secrets Manager